 Words can paint you a picture of Rachel’s experience raising her mentally ill son, but you can’t hear the tenacity in her voice.
 You can’t hear the intelligence, and you can’t hear the love.

-Today as you fill your parenting toolbox with seven valuable tools, I want you to pretend that you are in Rachel’s office, and you are having a counseling session.
+Today as you fill your parenting toolbox with these seven valuable tools, I want you to pretend that you are in Rachel’s office, and you are having a counseling session.
 I want you to hear her voice in your head as she instructs you how to help your child survive childhood mental illness.

 Here are seven tools to help your child survive childhood mental illness: